yeojz/redux-intl-connect/README.md

 }));
 ```

 *In a "real-world" scenario*, an action will be dispatched to fetch translations from a server before `updateIntl` is being called.
-An possible example with `redux-thunk` would be:
+A possible example with `redux-thunk` would be:

 ```js
 import {updateIntl} from 'redux-intl-connect';